SolomonGao/PlaneGame/readme.md

 In this game you control a plane and enemy planes.
 You can fire bullets and bombs.
 Bombs take time to reload.
 You need to dodge the bandit and you will fail when you collide with the bandit.
 The game has a score statistics system and a pause system, and has music.

+Using google firebase to store accounts infomation.

+Allow user to sign up and login.
+Store the heighest score for every account

 [Software Demo Video](https://youtu.be/qxv6Pewgi9k)

 # Development Environment

 1. python 3.9.6
 2. pygame
+3. firebase_admin

 # Useful Websites